Navyashree-P/data-portfolio/README.md

 # data-portfolio
-“Analyzed sales data to identify top-performing regions, products, and retailers, providing actionable insights to boost revenue and optimize strategies.”
+Executed data analysis projects using SQL, Python, Excel, Power BI, and BigQuery to clean, analyze, and visualize data.
+Delivered actionable insights and interactive dashboards to support data-driven business decisions.